alikrc/CatGPT/README.md

 # CatGPT

-This is an demonstration project using Vue 3 and Vuetify.
+Love cats and Vue 3?
+This interactive project lets you search for adorable cat images using the power of Vue 3 and Vuetify!
+Explore different breeds and categories with a user-friendly interface built with Material Design principles.

 Uses https://thecatapi.com/ to search for images.
 Visit to get an api key for free.

 | Package Manager                                           | Command       |
 | --------------------------------------------------------- | ------------- |